Smoothing Variances Across Time: Adaptive Stochastic Volatility: Bayesian Inference via Data Augmentation

-The evolution equation of $v_{t}$ in Equation~\ref{eq:dsp} may be interpreted as the SV model with a heavy-tailed noise distribution \( \eta_{t} \sim Z(a, b, 0, 1) \).
+The evolution equation of $v_{t}$ in Equation~\ref{eq:dsp} may be interpreted as the SV model with a heavy-tailed error distribution \( \eta_{t} \sim Z(a, b, 0, 1) \).
 We leverage the P\'{o}lya-Gamma scale mixture representation of the \( Z \)-distribution \citep{zdist}, which states:

-Combined with the approximation on $\log(\Delta^k h_{t}^2)$, the log-variance evolution becomes conditionally Gaussian:
+Combined with the approximation on $\log(\omega_t^2) = \log((\Delta^k h_{t})^2)$, the log-variance evolution becomes conditionally Gaussian: